jlu7922/Standardized-Test-Analysis/README.md

 - Presentation slides
 - Any other necessary files (images, etc.)

-**Please fork the project, download or clone to your local machine, and submit a link in the [Google Classroom](https://classroom.google.com/u/1/c/NTA0NDQ0MDk0OTcx) assignment.**
+**Please fork the project, download or clone to your local machine, and submit a link in the [Google Classroom](https://classroom.google.com/u/1/w/NTE3MzcxMzQwNDI1/t/all) assignment.**

 ---

 ### Presentation Structure

-**You must be ready to present your findings by the start of class on Friday, Dec.
-9.**
+**You must be ready to present your findings by the start of class on Friday, March 31.**

 - **Must be within time limit - not more than 5 minutes.**
 - Use Google Slides or some other visual aid (Keynote, Powerpoint, etc).